Jennifer Coolidge: 2020–present: The White Lotus and continued film roles

 In 2020, she starred in Like a Boss, the first studio comedy film of the 2020s, for Paramount Pictures, co-starring with Tiffany Haddish, Rose Byrne, and Salma Hayek.
 Coolidge had a supporting role in Emerald Fennell's directorial debut Promising Young Woman as the mother of Carey Mulligan's character, Cassie.
 The movie received universal acclaim upon release.

 In October 2020, Coolidge was cast as Tanya McQuoid, a troubled wealthy woman on vacation, in Mike White's comedy-drama series The White Lotus and began filming shortly after in Hawaii.
 The show premiered in July 2021 and was widely acclaimed, with Daniel D'Addario of Variety calling it the "role of a lifetime" and deeming Coolidge a "Hollywood MVP".
 She won a Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie for her performance.
 Coolidge reprised her role for the second season, and received a second Emmy Award for Outstanding Supporting Actress in a Drama Series for the role at the 75th Emmy Awards.

 In 2021, Coolidge starred in the Netflix Christmas romantic comedy Single All the Way alongside Michael Urie, Philemon Chambers, and Kathy Najimy.
-The following year, she starred in Netflix's mini-series The Watcher along with Naomi Watts and Bobby Cannavale.
+The following year, she starred in Netflix's mini-series The Watcher along with Naomi Watts and Bobby Cannavale, and starred in the action-comedy film Shotgun Wedding.

 In 2024, Coolidge starred in and executive produced Dito Montiel's comedy film Riff Raff.
-She told Forbes that, when she was offered the role, "I've never been offered a part like her. […] There's a certain woman that I've played quite a few times - some sort of rich, spoiled woman or something, but this was something very different.
+She told Forbes that, when she was offered the role, "I've never been offered a part like her. [...]
+There's a certain woman that I've played quite a few times - some sort of rich, spoiled woman or something, but this was something very different.
 This was someone who had a pretty decent beginning of her life, but ended up not desired by her ex-husband anymore and very lost."
+In 2025, she starred in the adventure comedy film A Minecraft Movie.